Updated March 2020

 Honey and Co Food Talks

-I’ve not yet managed to visit the Honey and Co restaurant in London opened by Sarit Packer and Itamar Srulovich serving middle eastern food.
+The Honey and Co restaurants in London opened by Sarit Packer and Itamar Srulovich serving middle eastern food are a joy.
 The Honey and Co food talks are recorded in front of a small audience who taste the food being discussed.
 It really makes we want to be there and part of the audience!
 You’ll discover chefs, a spice merchant, food magazines and more.

 I’ve learnt a lot.
 Whilst we can all understand the extra work that catering for dietary requirements can mean, I’d never thought before about how a change of ingredients can change the balance of the dish.
 And that was just topic!